Medicare Enrolled

 What this data tells you about Dr. Koya

-Dr. Rama Koya is a medical oncology in Longview, TX, with 19 years in practice.
+Dr. Rama Koya is a medical oncology specialist in Longview, TX, with 19 years of NPI registration.
 Based on federal Medicare data, Dr. Koya performed 57,823 Medicare services across 4,776 unique beneficiaries.

 Between the years covered by Open Payments, Dr. Koya received a total of $6,688 from 36 pharmaceutical and/or device companies across 100 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common in medical oncology.
 The majority of payments are for consulting, which typically reflects recognized clinical expertise sought by manufacturers.
 Patients may wish to discuss these relationships with their provider.